 - Implementation: the Norwegian case - T. Hovland

 - The Faro Way, Case Finland - Ulla Salmela

 - A pan-European initiative: the joint project “The Faro Way” - Erminia Sciacchitano, European Commission

 - Participatory governance in the municipality of Maastricht: the colours approach - Tim van Wanroij, City of Maastricht

-- Heritage and Participation in the municipality of Maastricht: the colours approach - Eric Wetzels
+- Heritage and Participation in the municipality of Maastricht - Eric Wetzels

 - IBA Parkstad - Mathea Severeijns, managing director